canyon289/canyon289.github.io/dev/content/articles/Data Science/GettingADSJob.md

 This is what I do at Google where, surprise, my title is Data Scientist, it previously used to be called quantitative analyst.
-What matters to me though is get to do what I enjoy, which is learn things from data, and share those learnings with others.
+What matters to me though is get to do what I enjoy, which is learning things from data, and share those learnings with others.

 ## A suggested strategy
 So let's focus back on you.
 It's no secret the
-[junior data science field is completely saturated](https://vickiboykis.com/2019/02/13/data-science-is-different-now/) Here's my suggestions for concrete steps on how to get a DS job, This should help match you to the right company and put you ahead of many other candidates.
+[junior data science field is completely saturated](https://vickiboykis.com/2019/02/13/data-science-is-different-now/) Given that here's my suggestions for concrete steps on how to get a DS job, This should help match you to the right company and put you ahead of many other candidates.